yuriidd/DataLearnDE/DE-101/Module3/README-EN.md

 ### 3

-This does not apply to this dashboard, but in general it seemed to me that building graphs based on ordinary numbers (finance) was much easier.
+This does not apply to this dashboard, but in general it seemed to me that building diagrams based on ordinary numbers (finance) was much easier.
 One, two - here's the sum, here's the average, here's the top 10 xD.

 # Software Behavior